 Selling luxury goods through consignment is much more seamless, thanks to sites like The RealReal that specialize in reselling high-end designer brands including everything from women’s, men’s and kids’ fashion to fine jewelry, watches, home decor and even art.
 As with most consigners, The RealReal takes a cut of each sale; you earn up to 85% of whatever you sell and an additional 5% if you apply earnings toward account credit to use toward shopping.
 One of the perks of selling through The RealReal is that you get a hands-off approach since the site tackles all the tedious work of posting pictures, setting prices, monitoring sales and shipping goods to buyers.
 Plus, every item is authenticated, which creates buying confidence and increases potential sales.
-You can even sell items without leaving your home — one of the site’s luxury managers will to come to you to help decide what to sell and transport the items to sell on the site.
-Michelle Madhok, online shopping expert and founder of SheFinds.com, says it’s important to adhere to the list of brands the RealReal accepts and ensure everything is clean, inside and out.
+You can even sell items without leaving your home.
+One of the site’s luxury managers will come to you to help decide what to sell and transport the items to sell on the site.
+Michelle Madhok, online shopping expert and founder of SheFinds.com, says it’s important to adhere to the list of brands the RealReal accepts and ensure everything is clean both inside and out.

 Best for: wedding dresses.